NHMDenmark/DaSSCo-asset-service/documentation/meetings/2024-06-27-wp2-refinement.md

 - Specify can't show asset "derivatives", so an "asset derivative" in the ARS is just a new attachment in Specify
 - *We don't create "collection objects" in Specify, we only add "attachments" to existing "collections objects"* @Bhupjit can you verify this?

+### Architecture
+- Bhupjit suggested that we should use a queue for this integration, so we're currently designing the architecture with that in mind.
+- We won't be able to change the code in Specify, so we have to build an adapter that can transfer&translate the "Assets" from ARS to "Attachments" in Specify.
+This will also be use in part 2 going from Specify to ARS.

 ### Requirements
 As part 1 of the ARS to Specify integration, we will look at:
 - When new assets are created by the digitisation process and added to the ARS, we want to sync the Asset metadata to Specify.